PeterouZh/CIPS-3D/README.md

 This repository contains the code of the paper, </br > [CIPS-3D: A 3D-Aware Generator of GANs Based on Conditionally-Independent Pixel Synthesis](https://arxiv.org/abs/2110.09788).

+:heavy_check_mark: (2022-1-5) The code has been refactored.
+Please refer to the scripts in `exp/cips3d/bash`.
+Please upgrade the `tl2` package with `pip install -I tl2`.

 :heavy_check_mark: (2021-11-26) The configuration files (yaml files) for training are being released.

 :heavy_check_mark: (2021-10-27) All the code files have been released.
 The configuration files (yaml files) for training will be released next.
 Now I have provided a GUI script and models to facilitate the experiment of network interpolation (see below).
 If you find any problems, please open an issue.
 Have fun with it.